SpatialVisVR: An Immersive, Multiplexed Medical Image Viewer With Contextual Similar-Patient Search: Methods

 \subsubsection{GUI Overview:}

-SpatialVisVR, designed for pathologists, focuses on a seamless user experience utilizing spatially multiplexed data to improve diagnostic workflow, as showcased in Figure 4.
-The interface comprises three tailored windows serving distinct purposes in the diagnostic workflow.\\
+SpatialVisVR, designed for pathologists, focuses on providing a seamless user experience that utilizes spatially multiplexed data to improve the diagnostic workflow, as showcased in Fig. \ref{vae} The interface comprises three tailored windows that serve distinct purposes in the diagnostic workflow.